jsdotlua/jest-lua/docs/docs/Configuration.md

 }
 ```

-This example configuration will run Jest Roblox in the `ProjectA` as well as the `ProjectB` directories.
-You can have an unlimited amount of projects running in the same Jest Roblox instance.
+This example configuration will run Jest Lua in the `ProjectA` as well as the `ProjectB` directories.
+You can have an unlimited amount of projects running in the same Jest Lua instance.

 :::tip